-2.3.1.2 Average Water Heritage Hydro Energy Assessment
+16 2.3.1.2 Average Water Heritage Hydro Energy Assessment

-- 20 As a predominately hydro system with natural limits to its fuel supply (i.e., water) and - 21 according to good utility practice, BC Hydro presents its average water energy - capability in the LRB by showing separately the degree of reliance upon the FELCC - 23 and the non-firm energy from Heritage hydro resources.
-By planning to rely upon - some volume of non-firm Heritage hydro energy14 supported by the market, - 25 BC Hydro will need to continue to assess the markets to ensure that this reliance will
+As a predominately hydro system with natural limits to its fuel supply (i.e., water) and 17 according to good utility practice, BC Hydro presents its average water energy 18 capability in the LRB by showing separately the degree of reliance upon the FELCC 19 and the non-firm energy from Heritage hydro resources.
+By planning to rely upon 20 some volume of non-firm Heritage hydro energy13 supported by the market, 21 BC Hydro will need to continue to assess the markets to ensure that this reliance will 22 result in adequate, cost-effective supply for customers.
+The degree of reliance upon 23 non-firm Heritage hydro energy backed by the market is termed B.C.
+Hydro's 24 non-firm/market allowance (about 4,100 GWh/year in F2017).

-BCUC Decision on Revelstoke Unit 5 CPCN dated July 12, 2007, page 65.
+12 BCUC Decision on Revelstoke Unit 5 CPCN dated July 12, 2007.

-Non-firm Heritage hydro energy is any energy that is produced by the system in excess of that available during critical water conditions.
+13 Non-firm Heritage hydro energy is any energy that is produced by the system in excess of that available during critical water conditions.

-- result in adequate, cost-effective supply for customers.
-The degree of reliance upon - 2 non-firm Heritage hydro energy backed by the market is termed B.C.
-Hydro's - non-firm/market allowance (about 4,100 GWh/year in F2017). - The studies for assessing the FELCC and average energy capability are the 'critical - 5 period' and 'long-term system capability' studies respectively.
-Both studies include - 6 generation contributions from BC Hydro's Heritage facilities (hydroelectric and - thermal), IPPs and other contractual arrangements that BC Hydro can depend on to - 8 meet the load under various water conditions.
-These conditions are contained in the - 9 available 15 60-year historic water inflow record from October 1940 through - September 2000, which is assumed to represent the range of inflows that may occur - in the future.
-FELCC is determined using the critical low water period (1942 to 1946) - within the 60-year record.
-Average annual energy is determined using the entire - 13 60-year record. - Average water capability can and does change over time with load shape changes, - resource additions or retirements, Columbia River Treaty or other operational - changes and inflow updates.
-In addition, on an operational basis, BC Hydro facilities - are coordinated to achieve system objectives such as maximizing the value of water - stored in BC Hydro reservoirs and trade revenue.
-The amount of energy and - resource types of the IPP projects that BC Hydro acquires impacts the dispatch of - the Heritage hydro system, and hence the FELCC and average annual energy. - In November 2003, through the BC Hydro Public Power and Legacy and Heritage - 22 Contract Act, 16 the B.C.
-Government created a "Heritage Contract" to preserve the - benefits of the existing hydroelectric and thermal resources for BC Hydro's - customers.
-BC Hydro estimated that the FELCC of the Heritage hydro resources - under critical water conditions was approximately 42,600 GWh/year.
-This number
+The studies for assessing the FELCC and average energy capability are the 'critical' 1 period' and 'long-term system capability' studies respectively.
+Both studies include 2 generation contributions from BC Hydro's Heritage facilities (hydroelectric and 3 thermal), IPPs and other contractual arrangements that BC Hydro can depend on to 4 meet the load under various water conditions.
+These conditions are contained in the 5 available14 60-year historic water inflow record from October 1940 through 6 September 2000, which is assumed to represent the range of inflows that may occur 7 in the future.
+FELCC is determined using the critical low water period (1942 to 1946) 8 within the 60-year record.
+Average annual energy is determined using the entire 9 60-year record.
+10

+Average water capability can and does change over time with load shape changes, resource addition(s) or retirement(s), Columbia River Treaty or other operational changes and inflow updates.
+In addition, on an operational basis, BC Hydro facilities are coordinated to achieve system objectives such as maximizing the value of water stored in BC Hydro reservoirs and trade revenue.
+The amount of energy and resource types of the IPP projects that BC Hydro acquires impacts the dispatch of the Heritage hydro system, and hence the FELCC and average annual energy.

+In November 2003, through the BC Hydro Public Power and Legacy and Heritage 18 Contract Act,15 the B.C.
+Government created a "Heritage Contract" to preserve the 19 benefits of the existing hydroelectric and thermal resources for BC Hydro's 20 customers.
+BC Hydro estimated that the FELCC of the Heritage hydro resources 21 under critical water conditions was approximately 42.600 GWh/year.
+This number 22 was re-enforced in Special Direction 10 (issued in June 2007) and has been used in 23 the 2004 Integrated Electricity Plan (IEP), the 2006 IEP and the 2008 LTAP.
+24 Since 2003, the BC Hydro system has undergone some major changes.
+BC Hydro 25 has undertaken studies to update both FELCC and average annual energy.
+The 26

-15 The 10-year historic water inflow record from October 2000 to September 2010 was not available at the time of the critical period and long-term system capability studies.
+14 The 10-year historic water inflow record from October 2000 to September 2010 was not available at the time of the critical period and long-term system capability studies.

-16 S.B.C.
+15 S.B.C.
 2003, c.86.